surjsingh/terraform-aws-vpc/README.md

 ## Getting Started

 - Install the terraform from https://www.terraform.io/downloads.html on your dev environment and clone this repo.
-- set up your aws credentials ~/.aws/credentials
+- set up your aws credentials here: `~/.aws/credentials`
-- For running the terraform plan: ./tfplan.sh
+- For running the terraform plan:   `./tfplan.sh`
-- For applying the plan         : ./tfapply.sh
+- For applying the plan         :   `./tfapply.sh`

 ## VPC module